jocardelle/fs-exploratory/README.md

 ## Acknowledgments

-This work is part of the [Future Seas III](https://cpo.noaa.gov/funded_projects/future-seas-iii-ensuring-resilience-and-adaptive-capacity-of-california-current-system-fisheries-under-climate-driven-ecosystem-shifts/) project:
+This work is part of the [Future Seas III](https://cpo.noaa.gov/funded_projects/future-seas-iii-ensuring-resilience-and-adaptive-capacity-of-california-current-system-fisheries-under-climate-driven-ecosystem-shifts/) project.
-“Ensuring resilience and adaptive capacity of California Current System fisheries under climate-driven ecosystem shifts”